We've upgraded to the Orbit color palette in August 2020! Review this guide for new color guidelines.

 Use these shades of purple to communicate information hierarchy in charts and graphs.

-Use the pink semantic error color to represent a negative element in the chart.
+Use the orange semantic error color to represent a negative element in the chart.

 Only use other semantic colors as accents to the Purple gradient palette.